Chalk and latex paint are water-based paints known for their dry and textured finish, ease of application, and fast dry time.

 It’s more suited for interior surfaces as its finish is water-soluble and will get removed if exposed to constant water.

 The differences between chalk paint and latex paint are listed below.

 The Paint Formula

-Latex paint is more flexible than chalk paint because it contains synthetic latex in its formula.
-Its paint particles can move (contract and expand) based on temperature changes.
-This makes the paint more durable.
+Latex paint is more flexible than chalk paint as it’s formulated with synthetic latex that makes its finish contract and expand based on temperature changes.

-On the other hand, chalk paint isn’t elastic or flexible.
-Instead, it’s more rigid and doesn’t move on the surface.
+Chalk paint finish isn’t as flexible or elastic, it’s more rigid and hard and doesn’t move from the surface.

-- Experience – Both paints are easy to apply, but chalk paint is easier and reveals fewer brush marks.
-Also, you can distress it (by sanding) so it’s ideal for beginners.
+- Experience: Both paints are easy to apply, but chalk paint leaves fewer brush marks behind.